Alludo: History

 Corel was founded by Michael Cowpland in 1985 as a research laboratory.
 Michael Cowpland was CEO of Mitel.
 Mitel needed writing and creative design programs to enhance the company product line.
 Corel products were born.
 Additional products were added.
-The company had great success early in the high-tech boom of the 1990s and early 2000s with the product CorelDRAW, and became, for a time, the biggest software company in Canada.
+The company had great success early in the high-tech boom of the 1990s with the product CorelDRAW, and became, for a time, the biggest software company in Canada.
 In 1996, it acquired Novell WordPerfect and started competing with the thought of being "Pepsi to Microsoft's Coke" as Microsoft Word was the top-used word processing software at the time.
 Corel was in a difficult position as Microsoft pushed pre-loaded copies of its software onto new computers.
 This mainly consisted of Microsoft Works office applications, but a variant called Works Suite also bundled the Microsoft Word software.

 The company held the naming rights to the home arena for the NHL's Ottawa Senators from February 1996 until January 2006 as the "Corel Centre", a venue currently known as the Canadian Tire Centre.

-In 1996, Corel created a Full motion video game called Mode.
+In 1996, Corel created a full motion video game called Mode.

 In 1997, Corel sold its Corel ChemLab studio and its "CD Home Collection" consisting of over 60 multimedia titles to Hoffmann + Associates, a Toronto-based company.
 As part of the deal, Corel acquired a minority interest in Hoffmann + Associates and received royalties.

 In August 2000, Cowpland was accused of insider trading and left.
 A new board of directors was then appointed and Derek Burney Jr., announced that the product line would be split into several brands—DeepWhite, ProCreate, and Corel.
 However, these plans were scrapped, and only the Corel brand remained.
 Corel acquired the graphics software company Micrografx in late 2001.

 In August 2003, Corel was bought out by the private equity firm Vector Capital for $1.05 a share (slightly more than the cash in the company).
 The company was voluntarily delisted from the NASDAQ and Toronto Stock Exchanges.
 Some U.S. shareholders alleged the management benefited from the buyout personally while the buyout price was too low.
 A lawsuit was filed in the U.S. to stop the buyout and was unsuccessful.

 In March 2005, Corel announced that the United States Justice Department purchased 50,000 licenses of WordPerfect (adding to the worldwide user base of 20 million) and that WordPerfect was adding 4 million new users per year thanks to bundling deals with Dell.
 Corel contended that WordPerfect was the only viable alternative to Microsoft Office, with sales 70 times more than Lotus' SmartSuite.
 On April 26, 2006, Corel completed its return to the public market with an initial public offering on NASDAQ, the same day finalizing the acquisition of WinZip, an archiving software title.